thrly/scry/README.md

 ## use

-- Request a reference list of set releases with: `scry setcodes`
+- Request a reference list of set releases with: `scry setlist`
 - Get stats for a specific set:
-  - `scry set BLB` returns all cards from the _Bloomburrow_ set.
+  - `scry set BLB` returns all cards from the _Bloomburrow_ set
+  - `scry set latest` finds the most recent release.
 - Get stats for cards based on a scryfall [search query](https://scryfall.com/docs/syntax):
   - `scry search id:orzhov type:land legal:modern` returns all unique Orzhov Land cards that are legal in Modern format, and shows stats for that list.
-- Get help for cli commands with `scry --help`
+- Get help with `scry --help`

 ### local database

 Scry creates a local sqlite database and adds your queried cards to it.
 This means you can build a larger collection of cards by executing multiple searches, and then view stats for the entire database with `scry stats`

-In order to clear your database (for instance, to start a fresh collection to view stats on), run `scry clear` and confirm at the prompt.
+To clear your database (for instance, to start a fresh collection to view stats on), run `scry clear` and confirm at the prompt.

 ## about